 修造 renovation 移徙 relocation/migrate 作灶 change/reposition of stove 安床 installing the bed 入宅 shift in date 开市 office opening 出行 travelling 嫁娶 marriage 动土 renovation/earth-breaking

-Based on feng shui perspective selecting an auspicious date for certain events, technically the significance is the timing you “officially use or consume it” NOT JUST OWN IT!
-If the key-collection/door opening date logic follows then the date of completion (for hdb/condo resale) is even more significant because it is the official date that you are the legal owner, right?
+Objectively based on feng shui perspective, selecting an auspicious date for certain events, technically the significance is the timing you “officially use or consume it”!
+If the key-collection/door opening rationale follows then the date of completion (for hdb/condo resale) is even more significant because it is the official date that you are the legal owner, right?
 Let me try to explain this using an example of installing a new stove which requires a careful selection of an auspicious date/time.
 Unlike common thinking that the auspicious date is the duration that your contractor dismantle and install the stove but RELATIVELY MORE IMPORTANT IS THE TIMING THAT YOU START TO “USE THE NEW STOVE” which means to cook a meal or boil water.
 You can install a new stove today but if you have not use it then it plays no role to influence your home feng shui.
 Make sense isn’t it?
 Similarly when you officially collect the keys to open your home for the first time “you have not USE IT” meaning you did not sleep overnight, take a bath, have a meal and stayed there for good.
 Check what to do on the Day of Shift in.

 Think about this, for those who rich own many investment properties to rent or for capital appreciation, do you think they are bothered to choose a date for key-collection to open the door?
 Some even leave their house empty for a few years because they are fussy…so do you think that opening the house for the first time is important?
 This “ritual” is to give you peace of mind, nothing else.
 Choosing an auspicious date to open the door does not make you rich nor does the house influence you in any way because feng shui is the trilogy of “天地人三才风水human, heaven and physical environment” Just to quote you some Chinese classical principles “天圆地方，人头圆足方以应之。天有日月，人有两目。地有九州，人有九窍。天有风雨，人有喜怒。天有雷电，人有音声。天有四时，人有四肢。天有五音，人有五藏。天有六律，人有六府。天有冬夏，人有寒热…etc.